Is God Really in Control?

 I have a habit of putting pens in my back trouser pocket and then sitting on them, leaving a stain that seems impossible to remove however often the trousers are washed.

 The angel of the Lord appears to foreshadow Jesus.
-Standing before Jesus, Zechariah saw Joshua the high priest and Satan, standing at his right to accuse him (3:1).
+Standing before Jesus, Zechariah saw Joshua the high priest and Satan, standing at his right hand to accuse him (3:1).
 The name ‘Satan’ means accuser (see Revelation 12:10).

 But Jesus is more powerful than Satan.
 The Lord rebuked Satan and said of Joshua, ‘Is not this man a burning stick snatched from the fire?’
 (Zechariah 3:2).
 This is an image that applies to all who have been rescued by Jesus.

 Joshua was dressed in ‘filthy clothes’ standing before Jesus (v.3) who said, ‘Take off his filthy clothes… I have taken away your sin and I will put rich garments on you’ (v.4).
 Jesus cleanses and re-clothes you through the cross.